 The KPIs disclosed below have been approved by a resolution of our Audit Committee June 21, 2023 and the members of the Audit Committee have verified the details of all KPIs pertaining to our Company.
-Further, the members of the Audit Committee have confirmed that there are no KPIs pertaining to our Company that have been disclosed to any investors at any point of time during the three years period prior to the date of filing of this Draft Red Herring Prospectus.
+Further, the members of the Audit Committee have confirmed that there are no KPIs pertaining to our Company that have been disclosed to any investors at any point of time during the three years period prior to the date of filing of this Prospectus.
 Further, the KPIs herein have been certified by M/s.
 D. N. Dokania & Associates, Chartered Accountants, by their certificate dated June 21, 2023.

-The KPIs of our Company have been disclosed in the sections titled "Our Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Key Performance Indicators" on pages 109 and 195, respectively.
+The KPIs of our Company have been disclosed in the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Key Performance Indicators" on pages 192.
 We have described and defined the KPIs as applicable in "Definitions and Abbreviations" on page 1.